 Packmol

-Packmol is a free package for solvating proteins and organic molecules in non-standard solvents.
-To start, we will describe the installation process, followed by a description of how to dissolve a benzene molecule (solute) in a cubic box of methanol molecules (solvent).
+Packmol is a versatile tool for solvating proteins and organic molecules in non-standard solvents, frequently used in computational chemistry [1,2].
+This guide provides instructions on installing Packmol and demonstrates how to solvate a benzene molecule within a cubic box of methanol molecules.

-1.1 Switch to the root environment, go to the root environment, and then navigate to the /opt directory.
+Switch to the root user and navigate to the /opt directory:

 sudo su